Phase-Based Multi-Gait Learning for a Salamander-Like Robot: Conclusions and Future Work

 \section{Conclusions and Future Work}

-This paper proposes a learning framework for a salamander-like quadruped robot that enables the acquisition of diverse omnidirectional gaits without reference motions.
-Each body part is controlled by a bidirectional phase variable, while a phase coverage reward encourages exploration of the leg phase space.
-Morphological symmetry is incorporated through data augmentation, enhancing sample efficiency and ensuring symmetry in both motion and task execution.
+This paper proposes a phase-based multi-gait learning framework for a salamander-like robot that enables the acquisition of a diverse repertoire of gaits without using reference motions.
+Each body part is controlled by a phase variable, while a phase coverage reward encourages exploration of the leg phase space.
+Morphological symmetry is incorporated through data augmentation, enhancing sample efficiency and promoting symmetry in both motion and task execution.
 Extensive experiments verified that the robot can master a wide range of dynamic and symmetric gaits, demonstrating the effectiveness of the framework.

-Future work will focus on extending the proposed approach to other bio-inspired robots, such as hexapod, snake-like, and humanoid systems, to validate its generality across morphologies.
+Future work will explore augmenting the action space with joint-angle amplitudes and extending the proposed approach to other bio-inspired robotic platforms to further validate its generality across different morphologies.
 Additionally, incorporating perceptual modalities such as vision into the framework will enable higher-level tasks such as obstacle avoidance and autonomous navigation, further advancing the autonomy of legged robotic systems.